BabyCare-EIP/Dump/README.md

 ```bash
 $ gpg --list-secret-keys --keyid-format LONG
 ```
+Your id key is looking like this : sec rsa4096/[THIS_KEY_ID].
-copy your id key and replace it on the next command your id key is here : sec   rsa4096/[THIS_KEY_ID]
+Copy your id key and replace it on the next command

 ```bash
 $ gpg --armor --export [THIS_KEY_ID]